blacksheep-crm/devpops/README.md

 Web Tools: List Applet context (right-click) menu, check it out

+Custom View on top of "SIF Attribute Differences" tables (supports Siebel CRM 23.7 and higher)

+Dependency Finder: Uses REST API to find dependencies for various object types (Special thanks to Jason)

 # New Installation

 1. Import all SIFs: devpops_Vxx.sif first, then any other sif file (BCRMImportedObjectPropertyListView.sif only if you are on Siebel 23.7 or higher)